 Elwyn is the name of author E.B.
 White, the writer of “Stuart Little”, “Charlotte’s Web”, and other children’s classics.
 We think it would make an uncommon name.

 Here, we’re referring to Ernest Worthing, the lead character from Oscar Wilde’s “Importance of Being Earnest”.
-Ernest is the English form of German name Ernst and means ‘vigor’.
+Ernest is the English form of the German name Ernst and means ‘vigor’.

 This upscale and proper name, related to English writer Henry Fielding isn’t exactly an occupational name but relates to someone working or living in the field.

-F. Scott Fitzgerald is the author of the “The Great Gatsby” and other famous American classics.
+F. Scott Fitzgerald is the author of “The Great Gatsby” and other famous American classics.
 If you think Fitzgerald is too long, you can shorten it to Fitz.

 This English name brings to mind the American writer and novelist Frank Miller.
 Frank means ‘Frenchman or free one’.